Production Deployment Guide

 Configuration File

-Create a production configuration file at /etc/harmonylite/config.toml
+Create a production configuration file at /etc/harmonylite/config.toml.

 # Database settings